 This course is a systematic review of human anatomy as imaged in sectional planes.
 Anatomical structures will be identified in axial, sagittal, coronal, and oblique sections and in relationship to other structures.
-Characteristic appearance of gross anatomy as imaged in CT, MR, PET, and US will be noted and compared as applicable.

 SDI 303 Cardiovascular Anatomy and Physiology

 Course content includes advanced anatomy and physiology of the cardiovascular system.
 Vasculature of heart, neurologic system, thorax, abdomen, pelvis, and extremities are all considered.